yizhi401/rubotoQuickStart/README.md

 rubotoQuickStart
 ================

-This is a problem program trying to make use of RubotoCore without installation
+This is a program trying to make use of RubotoCore without installation.

-How to replicate my problem?

 1. Download the project and install in your phone (both through eclipse or command-line is ok).
 2. if your phone have the Ruboto-core installed, the project should be working fine.
 If your phone don't have Ruboto-core installed the app would ask you to download and install (just like the First Ruboto demo program behaves because it is the ruboto demo program).

+Above is the general behavior that how Ruboto_Core works.

+But if you don't want to install the RubotoCore.apk while still make your ruboto app runs well, here is the solution:

-3. If you download the RubotoCore.apk in this repository, or rename the official ruboto-core.apk to RubotoCore.apk, and then put the apk file in the sdcard's root directory.
-And then restart the quick_start app (without ruboto-core installed), you will get the problem.
+1. Download the official ruboto-core.apk and rename it to RubotoCore.apk, and then put the apk file in the sdcard's root directory (or whatever directory you want, but in this example I made it the SDcard's root directory).
+2. Then restart the quick_start app (without ruboto-core installed), everything goes fine!.

 This project is the demo project generated automatically using command